venkatesh0963/resume-builder-ai/README.md

-# AI Resume & CV Builder.
+# AI Resume & CV Builder

 A premium, modern AI-powered resume and CV builder built with Next.js App Router, Tailwind CSS, and Zustand.
 It operates 100% on the client side, securely saving your data directly to your browser's local storage—no database or account required!